Fhack3r/Azure-AKS-Clusters-Recommendations-Extractor/README.md

-# Azure-AKS-Pod-Recommendations-Extractor
+# Azure-AKS-Clusters-Recommendations-Extractor

 ## Overview

-The Azure AKS Pod Recommendations Extractor is a Python script designed to help you extract and manage recommendations for Azure Kubernetes Service (AKS) clusters.
-It interacts with the Azure CLI to gather data on AKS clusters, subscriptions, and their associated Azure policy recommendations.
+The Azure-AKS-Clusters-Recommendations-Extractor is a powerful tool designed to streamline the process of extracting recommendation data from Azure AKS (Azure Kubernetes Service) clusters.
+Azure AKS provides valuable insights and recommendations related to the security and health of your Kubernetes clusters.
+However, accessing and organizing this data can be challenging, especially when dealing with multiple clusters and subscriptions.
 This tool simplifies the process of monitoring and managing the security and compliance of your AKS clusters by providing insights into their health and adherence to Azure policies.

 ## Features

-- **Data Extraction**: Retrieve information on AKS clusters, subscriptions, and Azure policy recommendations from your Azure environment.
+- **Data Extraction**: Retrieve data on AKS clusters, subscriptions, and Azure policy recommendations from your Azure environment.

-- **Recommendation Tracking**: Keep track of Azure policy recommendations for each AKS cluster, including their health status (Healthy/Unhealthy).
+- **Recommendation Tracking**: Keep track of Azure pod recommendations for each AKS cluster, including their health status (Healthy/Unhealthy/N/A).

 - **CSV Export**: Export the extracted data to a CSV file for further analysis and reporting.

 - **Flexibility**: Filter and display information for specific clusters, subscriptions, or policy states, making it easy to focus on areas that require attention.

+- **Visibility**: Automatically handle naming conflicts and provide clear recommendations status (Healthy/Unhealthy/N/A) for each cluster.

 ## Prerequisites

-Before using the Azure AKS Pod Recommendations Extractor, ensure you have the following prerequisites:
+Before using the Azure AKS Clusters Recommendations Extractor, ensure you have the following prerequisites:

 - **Azure CLI**: You need to have the Azure CLI installed and authenticated to interact with your Azure environment.